antran28/SQL-Practice/README.md

-# Practice SQL Scripts From Interview Prep Websites
+# Practice SQL Scripts From HackerRank
 ------------

 These are scripts that answer questions from <a href="https://hackerrank.com">hackerank</a>.
 Links to questions and my answers are below!